wavefrontHQ/docs/pages/doc/ts_length.md

 ## Example

-The following example returns the length of the string `newPointTagValue` (16 characters).
+The following example returns the length of the string `dataingester`, which is the value of the `service` point tag.
+The length is 12 characters, as shown in the hover text.

 ![ts length](images/ts_length.png)